 Do Squirrels Make Good Pets?

 Squirrels are compact, excitable little cuties that have interactive personalities.
 Some people find owning a squirrel to be a rewarding experience.
 However, there can be several downsides that make squirrel owning not the best decision.

 Region Laws & Regulations on Exotic Pets

-All else aside, it is challenging to obtain licensing and sometimes illegal to own pet squirrels.
+All else aside, it is challenging to obtain licensing, and it’s sometimes illegal to own pet squirrels.
 Certain states and regions have stringent requirements or forbid it altogether.
-Some areas want you to have wildlife rehabilitation licensing before having a squirrel to ensure proper care.
+Some areas want you to have wildlife rehabilitation licensing before having a squirrel, to ensure proper care.

 The Reality of Owning a Squirrel

 No matter how cute they are, these animals are still considered wild.
-Even though you might buy from a breeder, the squirrels haven’t been out of their natural habitat long enough for total domestication.
+Even if you buy from a breeder, squirrels haven’t been out of their natural habitat long enough for total domestication.
 This means squirrel owning is quite unlike having a dog or cat.

-Squirrels have a very high prey response, which means they can flee, bite, or claw when they feel threatened.
+Squirrels have a high prey response, which means they will flee, bite, or claw whenever they feel threatened.
 One wrong move might signal that there is danger, creating a bad reaction.
-Squirrels have muscular, powerful legs and sharp teeth—they can pack quite a punch.
+Squirrels have muscular, powerful legs and sharp teeth, meaning they can pack quite a punch.

 When they get out to roam, they have sharp claws that will tear up furniture and other materials.
 All out-of-cage explorations should be closely supervised.